rsliu-xx/rsliu-xx.github.io/_pages/about.md

 ## Research
 <div class="container">
     <div class="video">
-        <h3>Next Best View Planning Considering Confidence Obtained from Shape Completion Learning</h3>
+        <h3>Next Best View Planning for Metal Plate 3D Model Obtaining</h3>
         <a href="https://www.youtube.com/watch?v=QK22YEZGX-M&t=7s" target="_blank">
             <img src="https://img.youtube.com/vi/QK22YEZGX-M/maxresdefault.jpg" alt="YouTubeVideo" width="350" height="199" border="20" />
         </a>
     </div>
     <div class="text">
         <p> This video shows a Next Best Views (NBV) planner for capturing a thin, curved metal plate using a depth camera and a robot manipulator equipped with an external stationary depth sensor.
 The proposed approach aims to efficiently collect the object's surface point cloud data and reconstruct its 3D model with a minimal number of views.
 The challenge in obtaining the model of such objects lies in their shiny and flat surface, which leads to noisy point cloud data and low guidance in the surface normal for completion.
-To overcome these challenges, we propose using a Point cloud Completion Network (PCN) to find heuristics for NBV or Next Best robot Configuration (NBC) optimization.
-Unlike previous methods, our approach predicts NBV by considering a holistic view of the object predicted by neural networks, which is not limited by the local information captured by the sensors and is, therefore, robust to deficiencies in known point cloud data and normal.</p>
+To overcome these challenges, we propose using a Point cloud Completion Network (PCN) to find heuristics for NBV or Next Best robot Configuration (NBC) optimization. </p>
     </div>
 </div>